ddmee/donalmeecom/fastai.markdown

 10. Why is it hard to use a traditional computer program to recognise images in a photo?

-    It's not clear how for-loops, boolean logic and value stores could be used to tell the different between an image of a cat and a dog.
-The difference between a cat and a dog or a stool and an airport, are hard to describe if you had to use those concepts.
+    It's not clear how for-loops, boolean logic and value stores could be used to tell the difference between an image of a cat and a dog.
+The difference between a cat and a dog or a chair and an airport, are hard to describe if you had to use those concepts.

 11. What did Samuel mean by 'weight assignment'?